 The aero engine sector is investing heavily to develop technology that will enable this.
 One way to reduce aero engine weight is to replace metallic materials such as titanium with carbon-fibre-reinforced composite material.
 Conventional epoxy-based composites can only be used for applications with a maximum service temperature between 180 and 200°C. The focus of ProTHiC is on manufacturing of polymeric materials that can be used at temperatures over 200°C, a temperature range at which titanium is currently used.

 The overall aim of ProTHiC is to develop materials, manufacturing processes, tools and simulation technologies that will enable further exploitation of carbon-fibre-reinforced composites for high-temperature applications.
-A demonstrator in composite material will be designed, built and tested to verify materials and simulation methods.
+A demonstrator in composite material has been designed, built and tested to verify materials and simulation methods.